 Early History of the Allerbey family

-Another 97 words (7 lines of text) covering the years 1385 and 1410 are included under the topic Early Allerbey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Allerbey research.
+Another 49 words (4 lines of text) covering the years 1385 and 1410 are included under the topic Early Allerbey History in all our PDF Extended History products and printed products wherever possible.

 Allerbey Spelling Variations